 For those who like to find winning investments this free list of growing companies with recent insider purchasing, could be just the ticket.

-Another way to test the alignment between the leaders of a company and other shareholders is to look at how many shares they own.
-I reckon it’s a good sign if insiders own a significant number of shares in the company.
-WESCO International insiders own about US$12m worth of shares.
-That equates to 0.5% of the company.
-We’ve certainly seen higher levels of insider ownership elsewhere, but these holdings are enough to suggest alignment between insiders and the other shareholders.
+I like to look at how many shares insiders own in a company, to help inform my view of how aligned they are with insiders.
+I reckon it's a good sign if insiders own a significant number of shares in the company.
+WESCO International insiders own about US$11m worth of shares.
+That equates to 0.6% of the company.
+We've certainly seen higher levels of insider ownership elsewhere, but these holdings are enough to suggest alignment between insiders and the other shareholders.

-Of course WESCO International may not be the best stock to buy.
-So you may wish to see this free collection of high quality companies.
+But note: WESCO International may not be the best stock to buy.
+So take a peek at this free list of interesting companies with high ROE and low debt.